docker/docs/engine/installation/linux/docker-ee/suse.md

 ## Configure the btrfs filesystem

 By default, SLES formats the `/` filesystem using BTRFS, so **most people do not not need to do the steps in this section**.
-If the filesystem which hosts `/var/lib/docker/` is **not** a BTRFS filesystem, you must configure a BTRFS filesystem and mount it on `/var/lib/docker/`:
+If the filesystem that hosts `/var/lib/docker/` is **not** a BTRFS filesystem, you must configure a BTRFS filesystem and mount it on `/var/lib/docker/`: